IMAGE DESCRIPTION: Image of icons of all the different assistive technologies and icons to demonstrate types of disabilities.

 What is a disability?
 It will mean something different to everyone.
 It can affect a person’s capacity to communicate, interact with others, physically move, learn, and/or get around independently.
 However, it is sometimes recognized to inspire others, achieve “regardless” or show differences between people.
-According to the World Health Organization (WHO), over a billion people, about 15% of the world’s population, have some form of disability (WHO, 2018).
-Accessibility and inclusion play a role and broadens opportunities for people with disabilities to participate in a every aspect of their life to the fullest extent possible.
+According to the World Health Organization (WHO), over a billion people, about 15% of the world’s population, have some form of disability (WHO, 2021).
+Accessibility and inclusion play a role and broadens opportunities for people with disabilities to participate in every aspect of their life to the fullest extent possible.

 Can people receive your services and/or buy products with physical/motor, visual, audio, mental, neurological and/or cognitive challenges?
 Is it easy to navigate and operate with assistive tools (e.g. screen reader), use clear and concise language, and offer functionality that is easy to understand and access with safety and inclusiveness?
 Is it efficient enough to work across platforms, browsers and devices?
 Organizations and businesses of all sizes that integrate web accessibility are more likely to build attraction, be innovative, robust, inclusive enterprises that will have global impact — it maximizes the capacity to connect with the world of opportunities and profit, provides equal access, and equal opportunity to all.